Samq64/fzur/README.md

 ## Usage

 The default behaviour is to install packages interactively.
 Run `arf --help` for a list of subcommands.
 Each subcommand also has a `--help` flag.

+If running directly from source replace `arf` with `python -m arf.cli` in the project root.